konnyoung/kennyy/README.md

    </a>
 </p>

-Kenny is a multilingual Discord music bot built with `discord.py`, Wavelink, and Lavalink.
+Kennyy is a 'opun sosu' multilingual Discord music bot built with `discord.py`, Wavelink, and Lavalink.
 It delivers reliable playback and a polished slash-command experience with advanced features and extensive language support.

 ## Feature Highlights
 - **Seamless music playback** with queue controls, filters, search, and Lavalink-powered lyrics (including live sync when timed data is available).